UtahTechEngineering/auto_grader/README.md

 Now that everything works we should save it all in Git.

-First, the autograder must be on a branch to avoid merge issues (see [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules#Working_on_a_Submodule) for more details).

-    cd auto_grader
-    git branch local
-    git checkout local
-    git add -A # Stages all files (even untracked ones) for commit git commit -m "Local version of auto grader"

 Now you can update the auto_grader using

     # From the root repository
     git submodule update --remote --merge

     # OR from the auto_grader folder
-    git checkout main
     git pull
-    git checkout local
-    git merge main

-If you merge a development branch into main and push you can also contribute to the auto grader this way.
+You can also contribute to the auto grader using `git push`.

 Then from your project root directory you can do as you tpycially would